shawna-p/mysterious-messenger/docs/route-setup.rst

 If your chatroom's label is ``casual_day_1_4```, then if you create a label called ``casual_day_1_4_vn`` (note the ``_vn`` suffix), a general StoryMode will be created that will lead to that label.

 You can also specify which character should appear on the Story Mode icon in the timeline screen by adding their file_id to the end of the label e.g. ``casual_day_1_4_vn_ja`` would create a Story Mode attached to the chatroom found at ``casual_day_1_4`` which will show Jaehee's image on the icon.
 Most of the existing characters have an associated Story Mode icon defined for them.
-You can also define one for a new character: see [[INSERT LINK HERE]] for more.
+You can also define one for a new character: see :ref:`Story Mode Timeline Images` for more.

 An attached Story Mode is written the same way as other story mode sections.
-See [[INSERT LINK HERE]] for more.
+See :ref:`Writing a Story Mode` for more.

 Story Mode
 ----------